-Shift the Subsidies Methodology
+Methodology for Shift the Subsidies - International

-The 'Timeline' function filters by fiscal year for the 'Funding Institutions' section and by calendar year for the other sections.
+Note that the 'Timeline' function filters by fiscal year for the 'Funding Institutions' section and by calendar year for the other sections.

 Each project is classified into a category and sector as outlined below, based on the description of the project and project documents.
 A description of each category can be found by clicking on the sector under the ‘Energy Sectors’ tab.